-Alexa has me convinced: there's a place at the table for cut glass vessels.
+Alexa has me convinced: there’s a place at the table for cut glass.

-But a cut glass vase needs an arrangement that's equal parts modern and trailing to counteract all of those faceted edges.
-In my case, it also needs the help of a floral expert.
+But a cut glass vase needs an arrangement that’s equal parts modern and trailing to counteract all of those faceted edges.
+If it’s my vase, it also needs the help of a floral expert.